 The exams are comprised of 100 multiple-choice questions.
 The questions are broken down into three types of styles:

 A score is given at the end of your exam between 125-200.
 You must pass with a 170 (B+) to achieve your accreditation.
-To prepare for these types of questions, it is recommended having experience in exam prep.
+To prepare for these types of questions, it is recommended to have experience in exam prep.
 We recommend GBES for all of your exam prep needs.
 Since the early 2000s, GBES has led the field of sustainable education.
 They are responsible for helping over 150,000 customers achieve success.
 After successfully completing your exam and earning your credential, you are ready to start your application to work at a LEED consulting firm.